-5. Equipment used for cleaning
+Equipment used for cleaning

-- Use colour coded equipment (see section 10) for cleaning different areas. - Cleaning cloths should be single use. - Cleaning equipment should be stored clean and dry after use in a designated area. - Disposable mop heads should be discarded after use. - Reusable mop heads should be washed in the bucket in detergent and warm water after use, rinsed and stored upright to dry.
+- Use colour coded equipment (see section 9) for cleaning different areas. - Single use disposable cleaning cloths are recommended as best practice. - Cleaning equipment should be stored clean and dry after use in a designated area. - Disposable mop heads, which should be discarded after use, are recommended as best practice. - Reusable mop heads should be washed in the bucket in detergent and warm water after use, rinsed and stored upright to dry.
 Reusable mop heads should be discarded if visibly stained and replaced regularly depending on the frequency of use. - Equipment, e.g. mops, should not be stored overnight in disinfectants or disinfectant solutions.
-If disinfection is required, the mop head should be washed in detergent and warm water, rinsed and then soaked for 30 minutes in a chlorine-based disinfectant solution at 1,000 ppm, rinsed and then stored upright to dry. - Mop buckets should be washed with detergent and warm water and dried with paper towels or stored upside down to air dry on a suitable surface to allow drainage.
-If disinfection is required, buckets should also be wiped

-- with a chlorine-based disinfectant at 1,000 parts per million and stored upside down to air dry. - Floor scrubbing machines, steam cleaners and carpet shampoo machines, should be designed to enable tanks to be emptied, cleaned and dried. - Cleaning products should be stored in a designated lockable area. - Toilet brushes should be cleaned thoroughly after use in the toilet pan.
+If disinfection is required, the mop head should be washed in detergent and warm water, rinsed and then soaked for 30 minutes in a chlorine-based disinfectant solution at 1,000 ppm or equivalent product, as per manufacturer's instructions, rinsed and then stored upright to dry. - Mop buckets should be washed with detergent and warm water and dried with paper towels or stored upside down to air dry on a suitable surface to allow drainage.
+If disinfection is required, buckets should also be wiped with a chlorine-based disinfectant at 1,000 parts per million or equivalent product, as per manufacturer's instructions, and stored upside down to air dry. - Floor scrubbing machines, steam cleaners and carpet shampoo machines, should be designed to enable tanks to be emptied, cleaned and dried. - Cleaning products should be stored in a designated lockable area. - Toilet brushes should be cleaned thoroughly after use in the toilet pan.
 Place the toilet brush head beneath the water level and flush the toilet. - Each toilet should have its own toilet brush and holder.
 Best practice is to use toilet brushes that are stored suspended in their holder, to allow them to air dry and avoid them sitting in stagnant water in the bottom of the holder.
+Dispose of when visibly stained.

-6. Choice of cleaning product
+5. Choice of cleaning product

-- Limit the number of products used to avoid inappropriate use. - Always check manufacturers' instructions. - Products should be stored and used in accordance with Control of Substances Hazardous to Health (COSHH) Regulations.
+- Limit the number of products used to avoid inappropriate use. - Always check manufacturers' instructions. - Products should be stored and used in accordance with Control of

+Substances Hazardous to Health (COSHH) Regulations.